EllyPirelly/learnings-wes-bos-JSbeginner/module-06-03-scoll-intersection-observer/README.md

 ![mod 0603](./img/screen-mod0603-000.gif)

+- JavaScript, HTML, CSS
 - have an outer `<div>` terms and conditions with `overflow: scroll` set on it
 - select that element and listen for scroll on it
-- the accept button at the bottom doesn't work until it's been scolled all the way down ("scroll to accept")
+- the accept button at the bottom doesn't work until it's been scrolled all the way down ("scroll to accept")

 ## scoll events and why this might not be what we want